yanfei-wu/ai/sudoku/README.md

 # Diagonal Sudoku Solver

 This project uses constraint propagation to build a sudoku solver with naked-twin strategy which enforces the constraint that no squares outside the two naked twins squares can contain the twin values.
-The solver can also be extended to solve diagonal sudoku where the diagonals of the board are constraint to have all the numbers between 1 and 9.
+The solver can also be extended to solve diagonal sudoku where the diagonals of the board are constrained to have all the numbers between 1 and 9.

 ## Environment
 This project runs in **Python 3** with Pygame installed.

 ## Run